-- A. Student senate members may be removed from office for just cause by (1) a recall petition signed by at least ten (10) percent of all ASWVC members and a majority of votes cast in a special election, or (2) by a two-thirds (2/3) majority vote of the entire membership of the student senate and a majority of votes cast in a special election. - B. If a student senate member misses two unexcused senate meetings and executive meetings in any quarter, then said person will be given to the student programs office, does not constitute as an unexcused absence.
-After that time, s/he may be dropped from student senate by a two-thirds (2/3) majority vote of the entire student senate membership.
-C. If a student member violates the ASWVC Code of Conduct the senate member may be removed from the position and will no - longer be able to hold an office in the future.
+- A. Student senate members may be removed from office for just cause by (1) a recall petition signed by at least ten (10) percent of all ASWVC members and a majority of votes cast in a special election, or (2) by a two-thirds (2/3) majority vote of the entire membership of the student senate and a majority of votes cast in a special election. - B. If a student senate member misses two unexcused senate meetings and executive meetings in any quarter, then said person will be notified within one week that his/her position on the student senate is in jeopardy.
+An excused absence, where prior notice has been given to the student programs office, does not constitute as an unexcused absence.
+After that time, s/he may be dropped from student senate by a two-thirds (2/3) majority vote of the entire student senate membership. - C. If a student member violates the ASWVC Code of Conduct the senate member may be removed from the position and will no longer be able to hold an office in the future.